 7. To Kill an Angel

 Cons: As in the later "Angel Trap," it's clear Lasko got the memo that audiences like to see kittens, or he considers them a substitute for an actual plot, for there's no other reason our wandering loner child bonds with one.
 Audiences like an engaging story and genuinely interesting characters, too, Ed, and no one came to this show to see a whole hour wasted watching Kelly fret dourly over the fate of a towhead.
-She's acting like the kind of tiresome parent we watch the show to get away from!
 Plus the killer's rationale for needing to eliminate her and the kid because they may have seen something makes no sense.
-The murder of some sleazy underworld tough will barely get a stir from the LAPD, but shoot down a blonde kid and a cute detective, they'll blow you away where you stand, and even a two-bit hood would know that.
-You don't shoot kids, or priests, or Jaclyn Smith... but Lasko doesn't think that far ahead.
-So our alleged detective Kelly once again displays a lack of the instinct about people so essential to law enforcement, rivaling even Sheriff Dewey from the SCREAM series.
+The murder of some sleazy underworld tough will barely get a stir from the LAPD, but shoot down a blonde kid and a cute detective on the boardwalk and they'll blow you away where you stand -- even a two-bit hood would know that.
+You don't shoot kids, or priests, or Jaclyn Smith, who once again displays a lack of the instinct essential to law enforcement, rivaling even Sheriff Dewey from the SCREAM series at public endangerment.
 She's good at using her beauty as a weapon, sometimes, but terrible at thinking on her feet.
 She even drops her bag--and presumably, gun--when going into action against two professional thugs.
-Depending on last minute rescues like a junky depends on his dope, she's more concerned with her hair than her life, and worse--that towhead.
+Depending on last minute rescues like a junky depends on his dope, she's more concerned with her hair than her life, and ugh, that tow-head.

 8. Lady Killer